Use of Color on the Web

 Devices (laptops, varied computer monitors, smart phones, etc.) do not render color the same way and not all users see colors the same way.
 The college developed its standards for using color with these concerns in mind.

 For Empire State College’s primary color palette, a range of compelling and complementing colors were selected.
-A listing of acceptable colors with Hex codes is available at Colors.
+A listing of acceptable colors with Hex codes is available on the Office of Communications website: Colors.

 Using Color on the Web